Canop/broot/website/docs/documentation/usage.md

 Not trimming the root is also possible in normal mode by using the `toggle_trim_root` toggle.

+!!!
+Note
+	The displayed size on unix is the space the file takes on disk, that is the number of blocks multiplied by the size of a block.
+If a file is sparse, a little 's' is displayed next to the size.

 ## gitignore

 The gitignore "toggle" has 3 modes: